FREE pdf pattern for a limited time

 This pattern is a thank-you gift for signing up for my newsletter.
-Just sign-up (look for the form on the right column), and I’ll email a pdf of the pattern within the hour.
+Just sign-up (look for the form at the bottom of this page), and I'll email a pdf of the pattern within the hour.

 The Cabled Dad Hat was inspired by my own father's desire for a basic, but classy winter hat.
 Admittedly, after making the hat for him, I loved it so much that I wore it for a week before handing it over.
 The hat looks great with the brim folded up for a classic look, or unfolded so the back of the hat slouches down.